-The San Francisco Municipal Transportation Agency (SFMTA) Fiscal Year 2015-2019 Capital Improvement Program (CIP) is a fiscally constrained program of projects that the SFMTA plans to implement over the next five years.
-The FY 2015-2019 CIP includes 370 projects for a total investment of \$3.30 billion, including infrastructure investments, capital procurements, area plans, and one-time initiatives such as educational programs.
-These investments aim to improve the safety, equity, reliability and efficiency of the transportation system.
+The San Francisco Municipal Transportation Agency (SFMTA) Fiscal Year (FY) 2015-2019 Capital Improvement Program (CIP) includes 370 projects for a total investment of \$3.30 billion.
+These projects include infrastructure investments as well as various procurements and other one-time initiatives (plans, educational programs, etc.) that improve the safety, reliability and efficiency of the transportation system.